Robot Plays Cello With Live Orchestra

 For perhaps the first time ever, a robot played a cello live on stage during a performance by a symphony orchestra.

-As Reuters reports, a pair of industrial robotic arms programmed by researcher and composer Fredrik Gran played a piece by Swedish composer Jacob Muhlrad alongside the Malmo Symphony Orchestra earlier this month.
+As Reuters reports, a pair of industrial robotic arms programmed by researcher and composer Fredrik Gran performed a piece by Swedish composer Jacob Muhlrad alongside the Malmo Symphony Orchestra in early 2026.

-Footage of the unusual event shows the arms smoothly gliding a bow across the instrument's four strings, somewhat like a human musician, while a 3D-printed appendage allows it to manipulate the fretboard, resulting in an eerie, albeit crude and expressionless performance.
+Footage of the unusual event shows the arms smoothly gliding a bow across the instrument’s four strings, much like a human musician.
+A 3D-printed appendage enables precise manipulation of the fretboard, resulting in an eerie yet technically impressive performance that lacks the subtle expression of a human artist.

-"[Gran] actually worked with two industrial robot arms that could play the cello," Muhlrad told Reuters.
-"And I thought that was very interesting, because there's obviously a lot of self-playing pianos, but the string instrument is so intricate, so I was very curious about how it actually works."
+“[Gran] actually worked with two industrial robot arms that could play the cello,” Muhlrad told Reuters.
+“And I thought that was very interesting, because there are obviously a lot of self-playing pianos, but the string instrument is so intricate, so I was very curious about how it actually works.”

 String Theory